 Whatever your situation may be, here at Addiction Advocates, we can offer guidance, we can offer professional insights, we can offer referrals into rehab.
 To gauge where you stand with drugs and alcohol, to understand the necessity of professional withdrawal services, to appreciate the deteriorating cycle of addiction, reach out to our team.

-That figure translates to an average of 115 deaths per year and that is only the tip of the addiction iceberg.
-Many more people will be suffering the ill effects of drug addiction and even more will find themselves in the grip of an addiction to alcohol.
+Many more people will be suffering the ill effects of drug addiction and even more, will find themselves in the grip of an addiction to alcohol.
 Even when addiction does not prove fatal, it can wreck the lives of the addict and many of the people around them.

 Addiction by its very nature is extremely difficult to beat.
 This destructive disease leads to compulsive behaviour and sees the addict seeking out more and more of the substance despite the negative consequences.
 Chronic drug and alcohol use can actually rewire the brain, making it even more difficult to break the cycle of addiction without professional help and structured drug and alcohol treatment.